finbourne/lusid-sdk-csharp/sdk/docs/TransactionConfigurationApi.md

 <a id="getsidedefinition"></a>
 # **GetSideDefinition**
-> SideDefinition GetSideDefinition (string side, string? scope = null, DateTimeOffset? asAt = null, string? timelineScope = null, string? timelineCode = null, string? closedPeriodId = null)
+> SideDefinition GetSideDefinition (string side, string? scope = null, DateTimeOffset? asAt = null)

 GetSideDefinition: Get the side definition for a given side name( or label)